chatcode.dev

 Privacy Policy

 This Privacy Policy explains how chatcode.dev (the “Service”) collects and uses personal data, what choices you have, and how we keep that data safe.
-It's written to be human-friendly while still covering the requirements of the EU General Data Protection Regulation (GDPR) and other relevant rules for AI-enabled services.
+It is written to be human-friendly and to explain our approach under the EU General Data Protection Regulation (GDPR), UK GDPR, US state privacy laws, and other rules that may apply to our users.

 If you only read one section, read “Key points” below.